-7. Administrative Costs.
+- 6. Administrative Costs.
 Salaries, fringe benefits, and other administrative costs charged against the project or a program element for the sole purpose of administering the grant agreement shall not exceed 10% of the annual grant award (Federal and cost share).
 One hundred percent of the salaries and fringe benefits related to these functions are considered administrative costs.
 Examples of administrative costs include but are not limited to: preparation and submission of grant applications, fiscal tracking of grants funds, maintaining project files and performance measures, collection and submission of deliverables accounting staff wages and benefits, building rent, consulting expenses, management wages and benefits (such as Executive Director and support staff), depreciation of office equipment, insurance, legal staff wages and benefits, office supplies.
 Building rent is eligible only under the following conditions: the rent must be for existing facilities not requiring rehabilitation or construction except for minimal alterations to make the facilities accessible for a person with disabilities; no repairs or renovations of the property may be undertaken with funds under this NOFO; and properties in the Coastal Barrier Resources System designated under the Coastal Barrier Resources Act (16 U.S.C.
-3501) cannot be leased or rented with federal funds.
+3501) cannot be leased or rented with federal funds. - 7.
 Non-administrative Costs.
 Salaries and fringe benefits related to the implementation of the project or program element of the grant agreement are not considered administrative costs.
-For example, the salaries and fringe benefits for technical staff to conduct work to accomplish specific goals as outlined in the program or project elements are not administrative costs.

-8. Fair Housing Organizations Initiative-Establishing New Organizations Initiative.
+For example, the salaries and fringe benefits for technical staff to conduct work to accomplish specific goals as outlined in the program or project elements are not administrative costs. - 8.
+Fair Housing Organizations Initiative-Establishing New Organizations Initiative.
 ENOC sponsoring organizations are eligible to receive funding under the grant for administrative expenses associated with establishing the sponsored organization.
-The application must outline the agreement between the two organizations and the amount of administrative expenses, if any, the sponsoring organization will receive.
 Administrative funds for the sponsoring organization cannot exceed a maximum of 25% of the annual grant award.
 In addition, the agreement must include a statement outlining: (a) what tasks are expected of the sponsored organization; (b) the mission of the sponsored organization; and (c) a timeline for creating the new organization.